spareinetrip/stremula-1/README.md

      - Converts magnet links to Real Debrid streaming links
      - Saves everything to the database
 3. **Server** serves content from the database in real-time
+4. **Tunnel Service** provides HTTPS access via Localtunnel with a unique subdomain
-4. Posts are only marked as "fully processed" when ALL required sessions are found and converted
+5. Posts are only marked as "fully processed" when ALL required sessions are found and converted

 ## 🔄 Auto-Restart Functionality